akwaaba-xyz/urkel/README.md

 ## Credits

-This application would not have been possible without the great work done in:
+This project would not have been possible without the great work done in:

 -   [`openfga`](https://github.com/openfga/openfga/)
 -   [`modpol`](https://gitlab.com/medlabboulder/modpol/)